reisenberger/architecture-center/docs/guide/index.md

 | Occasional big updates | Frequent small updates |
 | Manual management | Automated self-management |
 | Snowflake servers | Immutable infrastructure |

-This guide presents a structured approach for designing applications on Azure that are scalable, resilient, and highly available.
-It is intended for architects and engineers who are designing solutions for Azure.

-> This is not a how-to guide for individual services in Azure, which are covered in the documentation for those services.

 ## The software development process